NuGet/Home/proposed/2022/Package-Source-Mapping-VS-Options.md

 #### Package Source Mappings Page

 When the user opens the package source mapping page in the options dialog, it will automatically display all previous package source mapping configurations.
+The package source mappings page will always be visible even if package source mapping is not enabled.
+This is because adding a mapping on the options page will automatically enable package source mappings, and removing all mappings will disable the feature.

 When the user adds a package source mapping to their project, the NuGet config will be updated when the user clicks the okay button.
-The specified package ID will be mapped to the selected source(s) in the config.
+The specified package pattern will be mapped to the selected source(s) in the config.

 **Example 1**